 When you arrive at the state park, head straight to the beach to scan the sand for shells that washed up on the shoreline during the night.
 After a morning exploring the beach, walk over to the park's lagoon.
 It offers lots of shady spots to enjoy your lunch and view shorebirds scavenging for their own midday morsels.

 In the afternoon, bike or hike some of the park's eight miles of trails.
 Don't miss the quarter-mile Marsh Boardwalk.
 It takes you out across the marsh, through a hammock to a deck overlooking a tidal creek - another prime bird-watching perch.

-Back in town and ready to relax, wind down at Wined It Up, a laid-back wine bar and specialty deli featuring a tapas menu with meats and cheeses from around the world.
-It’s at 705 Bay St., near Henry C. Chambers Waterfront Park.
-After dinner, walk to the park and take a stroll along the river.
+Back in town and ready to relax, wind down after dinner with a walk to the park and take a stroll along the river.

-It’s your last day in Beaufort.
-Indulge in a decadent Sunday brunch at Southern Graces Bistro.
-You can work it off with a morning ride on the Spanish Moss Trail, a 3.3-mile paved pedestrian pathway offering walkers and cyclists stunning views of Battery Creek and its expansive salt marshes.
-If you didn’t bring your own wheels, you can rent a bike from Lowcountry Bicycles.
+It's your last day in Beaufort.
+Indulge in a satisfying Sunday brunch at Lowcountry Produce Market & Cafe.
+You can work it off with a morning ride on the Spanish Moss Trail, a 10-mile paved pedestrian pathway offering walkers and cyclists stunning views of Battery Creek and its expansive salt marshes.
+If you didn't bring your own wheels, you can rent a bike from Lowcountry Bicycles.